Sartyo/note-manager/README.md

 This application possesses an authentication system so a user can create and manage notes for itself without worrying for other users changing the notes that they have created.

-This application was done by creating a backend REST API with Django(A python framework) and a frontend SPA on Angular
+This application was done by creating a backend REST API with Django(A python framework), a SQLite3 database and a frontend SPA on Angular

 frontend related tools:
    - Node version: 24.0.2